microsoft/MLOpsTemplate/src/workshop/documents/part_5.md

     >- Edit workshop_cd.yml to setup your Azure resource group name and Azure ML workspace name which are being passed as parameters to a set of custom GitHub Actions.
 Look for #setup and follow the instructions in the file.

 As you've now noticed, 3 actions control the overall CD flow at the end of the workflow definition.
-Let's have a look into them in more details, feel free to open their code and review how this logic has been implemented, the key considerations for each file are as follow:
+Let's have a look into them in more details, feel free to open their code and review how this logic has been implemented.
+The key considerations for each file are as follow:
 - `.github/actions/aml-endpoint-deploy/action.yaml`: this action does quite a few things:
     - Creates an endpoint if it doesn't exist yet using your endpoint.yml definition.
     - Checks the traffic on the endpoint, which returns a list of deployments and their respective traffic.
 Based on that information, the action determines which deployment name to use (green or blue).
 The action will deploy to whichever deployment has 0% traffic (or create one if none exists yet)